 2. English for Biotech Companies Helps Employees Perform Better and Build More Business

 Employees that are confident in English speak with clarity to clients and partners.
 Speaking English is a vital skill that has tremendous impact on a firm’s productivity (and even product quality!).
 With the help of Business language courses or English language training, employees will be clear about what they want and articulate that.
 Having employees with great communication skills in English will help your firm push the envelope and increase chances of becoming an attractive partner or vendor to more clients, etc!

 3. English for Biotech Companies Gets Every Employee on the Same Page

-Per Forbes, companies that build language learning into employee development plans (and measure their success in these endeavors) are twice as likely to report complete alignment to their organizational goals.
+Per Forbes, companies that build corporate language training into employee development plans (and measure their success in these endeavors) are twice as likely to report complete alignment to their organizational goals.
 To boot, according to the report, 75% of companies report that employees prefer to learn languages in person.

 Language learning programs are one of the most effective ways to increase employees’ language abilities and to align to the company’s strategic plan.
 In-company ESL courses or on-site language training classes give a new level of refinement to their spoken and technical English.
 Language programs for companies specific to the biotech industry will allow workers to practice specialized vocabulary, like biotech-related words and expressions that are needed in the day-to-day functioning of a position.

-If you decide to consider this tactic further, Language Connections, a Boston-based language training company, offers customized ESL programs that includes biotech industry specific content and modules relating to the biotechnology industry.
+If you decide to consider this tactic further, Language Connections, a Boston-based language training company, offers customized language training programs that includes biotech industry specific content and modules relating to the biotechnology industry.